Lars von Trier

+Lars von Trier (né Trier; born 30 April 1956) is a Danish film director and screenwriter.

+Beginning in the late-1960s as a child actor working on Danish television series Secret Summer, von Trier's career has spanned more than five decades.
+Considered a major figure of the European film industry, he and his works have been variously described as ambitious and provocative, as well as technically innovative.
+His films offer confrontational examinations of existential, social, psychosexual, and political issues, and deal in subjects including mercy, sacrifice, and mental health.
+He frequently collaborates with the actors Jens Albinus, Jean-Marc Barr, Udo Kier and Stellan Skarsgård.

-Lars von Trier (né Trier; 30 April 1956) is a Danish filmmaker, actor, and lyricist.
-He is the creator of the avant-garde filmmaking movement Dogme 95 alongside fellow director Thomas Vinterberg, as well as founder and shareholder of the Danish film production company Zentropa Films, which has sold more than 350 million tickets and garnered multiple awards including two Academy Awards for Best International Feature Film.
+Von Trier co-created the avant-garde filmmaking movement Dogme 95 alongside fellow director Thomas Vinterberg and co-founded the Danish film production company Zentropa, the films from which have sold more than 350 million tickets and garnered eight Academy Award nominations.

-Having garnered a reputation as a highly ambitious and polarizing filmmaker, he has been the subject of several controversies: Cannes, in addition to nominating and awarding his films on numerous occasions, once listed him as persona non grata for flippant Nazi remarks during an interview; depictions of graphic violence and unsimulated sex in some of his films have drawn criticism; and he has been accused of being misogynist for mistreating actresses playing lead roles in such films during the filming process, including Björk and Nicole Kidman.
+Von Trier has been the subject of criticisms and controversies.
+Cannes Film Festival, in addition to awarding his films on numerous occasions, once listed him as persona non grata for making a Nazism joke during an interview.
+Animal harm on Manderlay's set, and graphic violence and unsimulated sex in some of his films have drawn criticism, and he has also been accused of mistreatment and negligence towards actresses during the filming process, including Björk.

 Early life and education

-Von Trier was born in Kongens Lyngby, Denmark, north of Copenhagen, to Inger Høst and Fritz Michael Hartmann (the head of Denmark's Ministry of Social Affairs and a World War II resistance fighter).
-He received his surname from Høst's husband, Ulf Trier, whom he believed to be his biological father until 1989.
+Born Lars Trier in Kongens Lyngby, Denmark, north of Copenhagen, his parents are Inger Høst and Ulf Trier.
+He later learned from Inger's deathbed that his biological father was Fritz Michael Hartmann, Inger's former boss at Denmark's Ministry of Social Affairs and a World War II resistance fighter.

 He studied film theory at the University of Copenhagen and film direction at the National Film School of Denmark.
 At 25, he won two Best School Film awards at the Munich International Festival of Film Schools for Nocturne and Last Detail.
 The same year, he added the nobiliary particle "von" to his name, possibly as a satirical homage to the equally self-invented titles of directors Erich von Stroheim and Josef von Sternberg, and saw his graduation film Images of Liberation released as a theatrical feature.